bjoluc/pytest-reraise/readme.md

 ```

 This test will pass, as the `AssertionError` is not raised in the main thread.
-`pytest-reraise` is here to help you catch the exception and raise it in the main thread:
+`pytest-reraise` is here to help you capture the exception and raise it in the main thread:

 ```sh
 pip install pytest-reraise